Foldout Ramps vs. Infloor for Wheelchair Accessibility

 Share https://www.themobilityresource.com/blog/post/foldout-ramps-vs-infloor-for-wheelchair-accessibility/

-The type of ramp installed on a wheelchair van for sale is one of the most critical features to consider in making your purchasing decision.
+The type of ramp installed on a wheelchair van is one of the most critical features to consider when making your purchase.

 infloor wheelchair ramp on minivan